Fall in love, laugh out loud, and get hitched with these great wedding movies from across the globe.

 One of the most well-known and best movies about weddings, Wedding Crashers is absolutely hilarious, albeit inappropriate for a young audience.

-John accepts to spend more time with the gorgeous bridesmaid, Claire.
+John agrees to spend more time with the gorgeous bridesmaid, Claire.
 What will the duo do, though, when their cover is blown?

 10. The Wedding Planner (2001)